LaMarseillaise/sf_food_cart_map/README.md

 - Clicking on a marker will display some information about the truck/cart.
 - A new location can be selected by simply clicking on the map, re-centering it and possibly displaying new markers.

+*Why not just show all of them?* So the user is not overwhelmed by choices.

 ###Notes/Confessions
+If I had more time, I would remove Bootstrap, fine-tune the field of view for markers, and add custom marker images.

 - JavaScript is not currently a strong point of mine.
 I am not yet familiar with testing frameworks for it.
 - I have never worked with maps or map data before.
 - I probably should have just done a text-only readout, and used Rails, a database, and TDD.